svedel/greattunes/README.md

 * **Multivariate covariates, univariate system response:** It is assumed that input covariates (the independent variables) can be either multivariate or univariate, while the system response (the dependent variable) is only univariate.
+* **Optimizing across continuous, integer and categorical covariates:** Problems can depend on any of these types of variables, in any combination.
+Special attention is given to implementation of integer and categorical variables which are handled via the method of Garrido-Merchán and Hernandéz-Lobato (E.C.
+Garrido-Merchán and D. Hernandéz-Lobato: Dealing with categorical and integer-valued variables in Bayesian
+Optimization with Gaussian processes, Neurocomputing, see [References](##References)).
 * **System-generated or manual input:** Observations of covariates and responses during optimization can be provided both programmatically or manually via prompt input.
 * **Optimizes known and unknown response functions:** Both cases where the response function can be formulated